explore the cultural and natural heritage in a relaxing way.....

 Established as a national park in 1976, the park was listed as the first UNESCO Natural Heritage Site in 1979 AD.
 Holding a record for preserving Himalayan flora and fauna, Sagarmatha National Park is the gateway to Everest Base Camp along with other enchanting Himalayas.

-Mainly inhabited by the Sherpa community, the park is home to 208 species of Himalayan birds, snow leopard, bear, musk deer, Himalayan Thar, Indian leopards, etc.
+Mainly inhabited by the Sherpa community, the park is home to 208 species of Himalayan birds, snow leopards, bears, musk deer, Himalayan Thar, Indian leopards, etc.

 Apart from these, Sagarmatha National Park is a gateway to numerous Himalayan trekking trails, expeditions, peak climbing, the highest monastery, etc. and Namche Bazaar is one of the popular destinations, never miss, which lies within the park.